The Hormone Factor: Revealing the Impact on Cognitive Performance

 Cortisol, a hormone produced by adrenal glands under stressful situations, has been linked to impaired memory performance due to its neurotoxic effects when present at high levels over extended periods.

-On the other hand, oxytocin, known as ‘the love hormone’, improves social cognition, including and trustworthiness, while enhancing aspects of memory retention.
+On the other hand, oxytocin, known as ‘the love hormone’, improves social cognition, including empathy and trustworthiness, while enhancing aspects of memory retention.

 The dynamic nature of hormonal influences across different life stages reveals intriguing patterns regarding how these biochemical substances shape our cognitive capabilities over time.